zand-games/binaring/README.md

 Binary Games

-## All rights of Game Mechanics reserved to Zand.Games
+## This game is designed by Zand.Games

 https://zand.games/